Learn to Fly - Introduction

 This is when experience, coaching and your training kick-in, to sort out these problems safely when everything goes horribly wrong in the air.
 Every pilot starts with a bag full of luck and an empty bag of experience.
 The trick is to fill the bag of experience before you empty the bag of luck!

-A thinking pilot is a safe pilot, learn from the mistakes of others and analyse what you are about to do at the launch point.
+A thinking pilot is a safe pilot, learn from the mistakes of others and analyse and plan your flight before you arrive at the launch point on the hill.
 Listen to Club Coaches, get valued advice and progress your flying career carefully.
 Some beginners as well as more experienced over-confident pilots have scared themselves so badly when flying that they immediately give up the sport and sell all their equipment, others unfortunately never get that second chance.

 but…it’s so much FUN !!!